 What a flapjack is will depend on where you come from and how it is eaten.
 Here are some examples.

 - Firstly, it is not a pancake.
-Flapjack is known in the US as a thick pancake, so quite, quite different.
+Flapjack is known in the United States as a thick pancake, and is quite, quite different.

-- Cereal, Breakfast, or Granola Bars are commercially made bars using various grains, fruits, and sugar.
+- Cereal, breakfast, or granola bars are commercially made bars using various grains, fruits, and sugar.
 The bars are usually eaten to supplement, or even replace breakfast for people on the go.
-Though purported to 'healthy' there is controversy surrounding the health benefits given the high sugar content of many, not all, of them.
-Read the label carefully if in doubt.

 Are Flapjacks Easy to Make?